-Irritable Bowel Syndrome (IBS) could definitely affect the coverage and premium cost of any life insurance policy.
+Irritable Bowel Syndrome (IBS) could affect the coverage and premium cost of any life insurance policy.
 Whether it does, and how much, depends on your exact condition.
-However, there are certain factors you need to be aware of in order to make an informed decision.

 While some carriers do consider IBS a high risk for life insurance, recent advancements in knowledge about the disease and its treatments have had significant impact on the way it is viewed.

 There are certain factors you need to be aware of in order to make an informed decision.
 This article will lay it all out for you so you’ll be able to find the best life insurance plan for your specific situation..

 It’s estimated that up to about 14% of the U.S. population suffers from IBS..
 Women tend to be twice as likely to develop IBS as men.

 You are not alone in navigating the challenging road to life insurance with IBS.
 In order to understand how your condition will affect your coverage and premiums, you need to consider the specifics of the syndrome itself.

 IBS is not actually a disease; it is a functional disorder which primarily affects the lower GI tract, including your large and small intestines and is characterized by a multitude of recurrent gastrointestinal symptoms.
 The most common of these are: